pauliacomi/pyGAPS/docs/manual/parsing.rst

 CSV parsing
 -----------

 CSV files can also be used as a convenient storage for isotherms.
 However, the format is not as flexible as the alternatives.

-The CSV files created will have all the isotherm properties as initial headers, followed by a data section which includes all the data in the isotherm.
+The CSV files created will have all the isotherm properties as initial headers, followed by a data section which includes the data or model of the isotherm.
 An example csv isotherm can be found :download:`here <../files/isotherm.csv>`.

 To export an isotherm to an CSV file, pass the isotherm object, as well as the path where the file should be created.

 ::

     # create the path
-    path = r'C:\\myisotherm.csv'
+    path = r'./myisotherm.csv'

     # export the isotherm
     pygaps.isotherm_to_csv(my_isotherm, path)